US kills al Qaeda leader Ayman al-Zawahiri in drone strike in Afghanistan – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Maegan Vazquez, Larry Register, Hamdi Alkhshali and CNN wire staff contributed to this report.
+CNN’s Maegan Vazquez, Jake Tapper, Allie Malloy, Larry Register, Hamdi Alkhshali and CNN wire staff contributed to this report.

-Note: This story has been updated with additional developments on Monday.